 That said, Skoove’s feedback is relatively basic and may not support more advanced technique development.
 It’s also worth noting that the user experience can feel inconsistent between its web and mobile versions.

-So if you’re just starting out and want to learn piano at your own pace, Skoove could be a great entry point—especially if you’re self-motivated and enjoy following a clear, lesson-by-lesson path.
+So if you’re just starting out and want to learn piano at your own pace, Skoove could be a great entry point - especially if you’re self-motivated and enjoy following a clear, lesson-by-lesson path.

-Rather than focusing on sight-reading or traditional theory, Melodics teaches timing, coordination, groove, and performance skills through short, gamified lessons.
-It’s a vibrant, modern way to build musical muscle memory—perfect for those looking to jump into making music instead of just reading it.
+Melodics is especially popular among electronic musicians and aspiring or current beatmakers.
+Rather than focusing on sight-reading or traditional theory, Melodics teaches you the fundamentals related to your ultimate goal of creating music, and performance skills through short, gamified lessons.
+It’s a vibrant, modern way to build musical muscle memory - perfect for those looking to jump into making music instead of just reading it.

-Let’s compare them side by side across the core elements that matter most to learners.
+Let’s compare them side by side across the core elements that matter most to learners

-It’s learning, yes—but it feels like a game.
+It’s learning, yes - but it feels like a game.
 That’s what makes it so compelling.

 Prices can vary depending on your region and any active promotions, but here’s a general comparison to help you understand what to expect: